 On This Day - The First Double Century In ODIs Is Scored In Cricket

-Belinda Clark became the first player to score a double ton in ODIs during the 1997 Women's World Cup.
+Belinda Clark became the first player in the history of cricket to score a double century in an ODI as Australia won by 363 runs against Denmark in the Women's World Cup match in Bandra.

 When one asks the trivia question - Who was the first player in history to score a double century in ODIs and when?
 The answer that many sports fans would say is Sachin Tendulkar's 200 against South Africa on February 24, 2010.
 The answer would be wrong.
 The feat of scoring the first double ton in ODIs took place 13 years earlier.
 On 16 December 1997, during the Women's World Cup clash between Australia and Denmark at the Middle Income Group Ground in Bandra, Mumbai, Australia skipper Belinda Clarke created hitory.